KayF1n/odin-recipes/README.md

 # odin-recipes
 Recipe website for Odin
-For this project, I will build a website with three recipes I will include text, images, links and lists
+<p>For this project, I will build a website with three recipes</p>
+<br>I will include text, images, links and lists</br>
+This should be fun!